 Surfshark earns top marks for both reliability and support, with no issues to report.

 As noted in the relevant sections of this article, CyberGhost was less reliable than Surfshark.
 We ran into more problems with things like the inability to unlock Netflix or other streaming services.

 Fortunately, CyberGhost offers 24/7 chat support for when things go wrong (and they certainly did).
 Their customer support team was quick to respond, replying to messages within 30 seconds every time we contacted them.
 While CyberGhost isn’t as solid a product as Surfshark, their customer support team can hold their own against the boys from the BVI.

 Reliability and support winner: Surfshark

-Refunds – They offer a 14 day money-back guarantee on their 1-month plan and 45 day money-back guarantee on their longer plans.
-This is one of the most generous refund plans we’ve seen in the industry.
+Refunds – They offer a 14-day money-back guarantee on their 1-month plan and 45-day money-back guarantee on their longer plans.
+This is about average.

 Surfshark also offers affordable price plans.
-In fact, they are one of the cheapest VPNs that is still a high-quality service.
+They are one of the cheapest VPNs that is still a high-quality service.
 Here are the current prices:

 Refunds – They give you a 30 day money-back guarantee.
 You’ll want to use the following discount coupon if you decide to try out Surfshark.